uvaai/ml2/10 Module 1/30 Automation and Labour/content.md

 For the writing assignment of this week, you should argue, based on these two articles, whether or not you actually think it is likely that increases in AI technology will indeed lead to mass unemployment.
-If you consulte other sources before coming to your conclusion, you should cite these in your answer too, but this is not required.
+If you consult other sources before coming to your conclusion, you should cite these in your answer too, but this is not required.